andrevidela/Research-report/Thesis/index.md

 - Make up a default value, silencing the error but potentially introducing a bug.
 - Change the return type to `Either Int String` and letting the caller deal with it.

 None of which are ideal nor replicate the functionality of the dependent version.
-This is why dependent types are desirable, they help:
+This is why dependent types are desirable; they help:

 - Inform the programmer by communicating precisely which types are expected.
 - The compiler better understand the semantics of the program.